 “I didn’t know you had that much swag.
 Almost like a little Janis Joplin in there!
 That fearlessness at such a young age,we love it!”-Randy Jackson

 Brielle always took music seriously and, from a young age, entertained audiences.
 Music runs in the family—her dad was a doo-wop vocalist.
-Her powerful pipes have garnered her multiple television and press appearances, such as: FOX’s Good Day New York, Industry Magazine, and various fundraisers including the March of Dimes, the TEAL Walk, and the Steven Siller Foundation.
-At age 16, Brielle was one of the Top 12 girls’ semi-finalists on Season 11 of American Idol.
+Her powerful pipes have garnered her multiple television and press appearances, such as: FOX’s Good Day New York, Industry Magazine, and various fundraisers including the March of Dimes, the TEAL Walk, and Michael's Cause.
+She has sung the national anthem at Madison Square Garden and Yankee Stadium in her home state, New York!
+At age 16, Brielle was one of the Top 12 girls’ semi-finalists on Season 11 of

 “What I love about you is that you are a true performer.
 You come out there and you eat it up.
 You understand what it is like to entertain.
 I love that.”-Jennifer Lopez